Introducing Unmanned Self Storage: Tech + Automation Tips

-- supports online rentals and payments and is underpinned by a reputable payment processor that supports the range of digital payment methods your tenants are likely to want to use (like credit and debit cards, wallets, and bank debits);
+- supports online bookings and payments and is underpinned by a reputable payment processor that supports the range of digital payment methods your customers are likely to want to use (like credit and debit cards, wallets and bank debits);

 - integrates with your accounting software (like Xero, QuickBooks, etc), so you don’t end up creating new admin for yourself by having to manually export and import data between systems and waste time reconciling accounts;

-- offers automated workflows for your most repetitive, time-consuming tasks, like identify checks; emailing customers their rental confirmations, invoices and receipts; sending rental contracts; emailing move-in instructions; flagging failed payments; chasing late payments; collecting penalty fees; blocking unit access; etc. The more of these tasks you can take off your staff’s plates, the better;
+- offers automated workflows for your most repetitive, time-consuming tasks, like identify checks; emailing customers their booking confirmations, invoices and receipts; sending rental contracts; emailing move-in instructions; flagging delinquent payments; chasing late payments; collecting penalty fees; blocking unit access; etc. The more of these tasks you can take off your staff’s plates, the better;

 - offers you top-notch support (including migration of all of your existing client data and fast support by phone or live chat).